WHAT IS IN THIS LEAFLET

 - liver problems

-If you have not told your doctor about any of the above, tell him/her before you start taking Clarithromycin Sandoz.
+If you have not told your doctor or pharmacist about any of the above, tell him/her before you start taking Clarithromycin Sandoz.

 Taking other medicines